aCybernomad/Projekt/README.md

 Utrustning: Fortigate FW, Aruba Switch

-# CI/CD Pipeline (Docker, Github Actions, Ansible, Terraform)
+# CI/CD Pipeline
+### (Docker, Github Actions, Ansible, Terraform)

-In my thesis project at Akind and Academic Work, I'm developing a functional pipeline that retrieves ISS GPS data from an API and creates my own API with a PostgreSQL database.
-To accomplish this, I'm leveraging tools like Terraform to manage infrastructure, Ansible for configuring and deploying the application, GitHub Actions for automating my CI/CD pipeline, along with Docker and Docker Hub for containerization and distribution.
-This pipeline empowers me to efficiently build and deploy my application with minimal manual intervention.
+In my thesis project at Akind and Academic Work, I developed a functional pipeline that retrieved ISS GPS data from an API and created my own API with a PostgreSQL database.
+To accomplish this, I leveraged tools like Terraform to manage infrastructure, Ansible for configuring and deploying the application, GitHub Actions for automating my CI/CD pipeline, along with Docker and Docker Hub for containerization and distribution.
+This pipeline empowered me to efficiently build and deploy my application with minimal manual intervention.

 ![IaC](https://github.com/aCybernomad/Projekt/assets/148804486/1f5e8914-168d-4e38-8f8b-da7dd6563d9e)